gloredo/react-blend/README.md

 ### :leaves: Making React Cross-Platform Development a Breeze

-Writing code that works on all platforms (Web, Android and iOS) is a difficult task, but writing code that works on all platforms using the best of your "native environments" is an even more difficult task. **React Universal Layer** offers integrations and complete documentation to make development as easy as possible.
+Writing code that works on all platforms (Web, Android and iOS) is a difficult task, but writing code that works on all platforms using the best of your "native environments" is an even more difficult task. **React Blend** offers integrations and complete documentation to make development as easy as possible.
 Currently the best technologies in the ecosystem for this approach are Next.js ([React DOM](https://react.dev/)) for Web and Expo ([React Native](https://reactnative.dev/)) for Android and iOS.

 > Desktop development is a more complex topic as there are two good ways to go: building Web-Based Apps with [Electron](https://www.electronjs.org/) or [Tauri](https://tauri.app/), or building Native Apps with [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).